 is solved to find an approximation of the solution of Eq.~\eqref{eq:ides1}.
 Here, $U$ is the discretized Galerkin solution of the underlying variational PDE.
 We seek to solve the minimization problem \eqref{eq:ides2} using gradient descent methods.
 These, in turn, require efficient computations of the gradient with respect to the assembled linear system in \eqref{eq:ides2}~\cite{Optbook}.
 In classical PDE-constrained design routines, these gradients are computed using the adjoint variable $\lambda$

 In contrast to classical numerical PDE solvers, where additional adjoint equations need to be formulated and independently solved, leading to significant computational overhead, \textsc{TensorGalerkin} enables this entire pipeline to remain within the PyTorch ecosystem, given the end-to-end differentiable nature of the pipeline.
 Within it, the adjoint system of Eq.~\eqref{eq:adj} is solved using the same sparse backend, and the gradient products (e.g., $\lambda U^\top$) are computed efficiently without densifying the sparse matrices.
 Crucially, both the forward operator $K(\rho)$ and its adjoint are assembled through the same \textsc{TensorGalerkin} Map–Reduce pipeline, ensuring that gradients with respect to $\rho$ propagate efficiently through the variational discretization without introducing additional adjoint-specific code paths.
+Concretely, the adjoint solve in Eq.~\eqref{eq:adj} is invoked as a PyTorch-native custom backward pass through the differentiable sparse solver \textsc{torch-sla}~\citep{chi2026torchsla}; this avoids back-propagating through the BiCGSTAB iterations -- which would otherwise instantiate an $O(\text{iter}\times\text{DoFs})$ graph -- and keeps the optimization-loop graph at $O(1)$ nodes per iteration.
 Thus, the entire inverse problem is solved end-to-end within the same \textsc{TensorGalerkin} PyTorch framework, providing significant added-value for our method that we term \textsc{TensorOpt}.